SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 First of all, the most important design feature is this: all keys of the on-screen keyboard should be able to generate sound at the same time.
 One may ask: why would we need all of them? --- if we play with only 10 fingers?
 Simple: this is because of the *sustain* value of an instrument.
 For example, if we press a sustain pedal of a piano and keep it down, we can, in principle, quickly hit all 88 strings, so at some moment all of them can generate sound, no matter how insane it may sound.

-To achieve that, we have to dedicate a considerable number of nodes to each and every instrument key.
+To achieve that, we have to dedicate a considerable number of nodes to each instrument key.
 These parts of the graph are implemented by an object of a type `Tone`.
 However, we also minimize the number of those per-key nodes.
 It can be done by sharing some of our audio effects in another object of the type `Instrument`.

 First, let's see what we can share.
 The set of filters can be shared.
 Some modulations can be shared, but some should be per key.
 I developed four kinds of modulation.
 We can apply an unlimited number of frequency modulators (FM) and amplitude modulators (AM).
 Each of those modulators can be either absolute frequency or relative frequency.
 All absolute-frequency modulators can be placed in the single-instance `Instrument` and `Tone` instances can share them.
 But relative-frequency modulators modulate at some frequencies which are different for each of the tones.
 In the tool, the actual frequency is the fundamental frequency of each tone, simply multiplied by some factor, with fixed modulation depths, individual for each modulator.

 Therefore, both `Instrument` and `Tone` are based on the same type named `ModulatorSet`.
-For the implementation of a set of modulators, it does not matter which role it plays, absolute frequency of relative frequency, implementation is the same.
+For the implementation of a set of modulators, it does not matter which role it plays, absolute frequency or relative frequency, implementation is the same.

 Another per-tone part of the graph is a set of gain nodes used as targets for _envelopes_.
 An envelope is a mechanism used to program the dynamic behavior of a tone in its attack and damping.
 Customary synthesis technology usually implements only the envelope controlling volume, with a fixed number of stages.
 The usual envelope is called [ADSR](https://en.wikipedia.org/wiki/Envelope_(music)) (Attack, Decay, Sustain, and Release), but I don't even want to discuss it here, because it cannot satisfy me.
 Sound Builder has a unified system of authoring envelopes of several types which makes it possible to create an envelope with an unlimited number of stages.
 Each stage is characterized by its time, gain, and choice of one of three functions.
 There are four characteristics of a node, and each of them can be envelope-programmed: volume, detune, AM, and FM.

-Now, we are ready to present a graph, starting with a tone part of it.
+Now, we are ready to present a graph, starting with the tone part of it.
 First, let's introduce some graphical conventions.

 ![Oscillator node](oscillator.png) Oscillator node